-Over the last 14 years, Molly Boeder Harris has worked in community-based rape crisis centers as a medical and legal advocate, provided crisis support and prevention education for students on college campuses and has directed a campus Women’s Center.
+Over the last 15 years, Molly Boeder Harris has worked in community-based rape crisis centers as a medical and legal advocate, provided sexual trauma crisis support and violence prevention education for students on college campuses and has directed a campus Women’s Center.
 During that time, she also became a certified yoga instructor and has since been teaching yoga at rape crisis centers, yoga studios, counseling clinics and social service agencies.
 Molly feels especially drawn to connecting survivors with support systems that facilitate sustainable, embodied healing and resilience after trauma.
 She is humbled by witnessing survivors of all demographics explore their unique and innate capacity to heal and transcend trauma.

-In 2012, Molly founded a non-profit organization, The Breathe Network: Building Resilience through Embodied Approaches To Healing in order to connect survivors of sexual violence with resources and information about the many powerful healing arts modalities that facilitate the transformation of trauma and to more easily identify trauma-informed healing arts practitioners.
+In 2012, Molly founded a non-profit organization, The Breathe Network: Building Resilience through Embodied Approaches To Healing in order to connect survivors of sexual trauma with resources and information about the many powerful healing arts modalities that facilitate the transformation of trauma and to more easily identify trauma-informed healing arts practitioners.
 The Breathe Network also provides training for healing arts practitioners across a spectrum of disciplines, including; acupuncture, chiropractic, energy healing, massage, psychotherapy, yoga and more, which serves to enhance their capacity to offer survivor-centered, trauma-informed care within their practice.

 She holds a Master’s Degree in International Studies and a Master’s Certificate in Women’s and Gender Studies.
 Molly is also a certified yoga instructor offering public classes and private instruction as well as workshops specifically focused on healing trauma through yoga.
 She facilitates workshops and teacher immersion trainings for yoga instructors seeking to gain greater skill and confidence in teaching with a trauma-informed lens.
 In early 2015, Molly began her 3-year training in Somatic Experiencing, a revolutionary and naturalistic trauma-resolution method designed by Dr. Peter Levine.
 With over 300 hours of study, she will complete her Somatic Experiencing training in the winter of 2017 and already infuses this approach into her yoga teaching, as well, she shares this somatic healing practice on its own to support people in restoring balance within their nervous systems.